sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 You can use regular expressions with two assertions sources:

 1. **Text body:** Use the property field to add your regex.
-2. **Headers:** First select the header your interested in in the property field, then click "add regex".
+2. **Headers:** First select the header you are interested in in the property field, then click "add regex".

 Under the hood, we use the stock Javascript regular expressions implementation.
 Specifically, we use the [.match()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) method.
 We *do not use the `/g` modifier* and return the first matched group the expression finds.